jonthysell/Mzinga/README.md

 ## Projects ##

-Mzinga is developed in C# for .NET 4.6.2.
+Mzinga is developed in C# for .NET Core 3.1.

 ### Mzinga.Engine ###